divyamtanwar3656/Tcs_Infosys_Financial_Performance_Analysis/README.md

 # Financial_Performance_Analysis

+First I downloaded a messy data of Indian companies, then i extracted clean data ( profit/loss , balance sheet, and cash flows) in excel for two companies - TCS and INFOSYS.
+After that I calculated financial ratios  and presented the data using Matplotlib, pandas, and seaborn

 KEY TAKEAWAYS
 1. Infosys grew revenue faster — up ~77% from FY2019 to FY2023 vs TCS's ~54%
 2. TCS leads on ROE (~40% avg) — more capital-efficient than Infosys (~27%)